LwrncLiu/march_madness/README.md

 ![alt text](https://github.com/LwrncLiu/march_madness/blob/main/static/example.png)

-The play by play data was acquired from <a href="https://py.sportsdataverse.org/docs/mbb/">sportsdataverse's</a> men's college basketball python package and loaded into a Snowflake table with the following schema:
+The play by play and schedule data were acquired from <a href="https://py.sportsdataverse.org/docs/mbb/">sportsdataverse's</a> men's college basketball python package and loaded into Snowflake tables with the following schema:

 ```
 CREATE TABLE PLAY_BY_PLAY (